 Community of like-minded people + top experts

-With our recently added private Facebook community you’ll now be able to learn alongside an extremely supportive group of nearly 12,000 trainers, nutritionists, sport coaches, researchers, therapists, and other healthcare professionals from all over the world.
+With our recently added private Facebook community you’ll now be able to learn alongside an extremely supportive group of nearly 25,000 coaches, physicians, trainers, nutritionists, researchers, therapists, and other healthcare professionals from all over the world.

 You’ll also get daily access to me, as well as some of our revered experts and coaches like Brian St. Pierre, Dr. Krista Scott-Dixon, Dominic Matteo, Dr. Helen Kollias, Kate Solovieva, Adam Feit, Lisanne Thomas, and more.